 - E-cigarettes have gained popularity as a safer alternative to traditional cigarettes.
 Experts warn that vaping causes e-cigarette users to inhale dangerous quantities of cancer-causing chemicals.

-- Chemicals such as formaldehyde and particularly acrolein are associated with the type of DNA damage that puts people at risk for cancer and leukemia.
+- While most people are familiar with the cancer risk of formaldehyde, acrolein is also associated with the type of DNA damage that puts people at risk for cancer and leukemia.

 Truth Initiative surveyed a national sample of more than 1,000 12- to 17-year-olds in April 2018: